HSF/hsf.github.io/newsletter/_posts/2019-04-03-Jlab-Workshop.md

 in *Computing and Software for Big Science* during the week of the workshop.

-That led us very neatly to a closing talk from JLab's Amber Boehnlein, on her thoughts about the future of computing the field.
+That led us very neatly to a closing talk from JLab's Amber Boehnlein, on her thoughts about the future of computing in the field.
 Amber was the main local organiser of the workshop and we were very happy to warmly thank her and the rest of the team on a job well done.
 The dinner we enjoyed in the local Mariners' Museum was greatly appreciated and offered a great backdrop